flutter/website/cookbook/forms/focus.md

 Generally, users can focus text fields by tapping on them, and developers can focus text fields using the tools described in this recipe.

-Managing focus is fundamental tool for creating forms with an intuitive flow.
+Managing focus is a fundamental tool for creating forms with an intuitive flow.
 For example, say we have a search screen with a text field.
 When the user navigates to the search screen, we can focus the search term text field.
 This allows the user to start typing as soon as the screen